 Touch-Up Kit Essentials: Bridal Emergency Pack

-Even with the best styling, a small touch-up kit is a wise investment for peace of mind.
+Even with optimal styling, investing in a small touch-up kit is a prudent decision to ensure peace of mind.

 - Mini Hairspray: For stray flyaways.